 Youth justice work can be a challenge and test the strongest of advocates.
 Kayla finds inspiration in God, the insights from her own experiences with the legal system during childhood and most especially, the children and young people she’s been able to work with in New Orleans over the past few years.
-She previously interned – and then volunteered – with the Youth Empowerment Project for 2.5 years as well as the Michigan State Appellate Defender’s Office.
+She previously worked with the Youth Empowerment Project as well as the Michigan State Appellate Defender’s Office.
 In 2023, she was a student attorney in the Tulane Juvenile Law clinic.

-The former competitive fencer and current New Orleans Fencers Club coach strategically applied to Tulane University because of their dual JD/MSW program, intending to use those degrees in pursuit of a career advocating for children and young people.
-She’s passionate about recreational forms of therapy for children and young people, particularly through sports and looks to incorporate this interest into her career one day.
+The former competitive fencer and current New Orleans Fencers Club coach is passionate about recreational forms of therapy for children and young people, particularly through sports, and looks to incorporate this interest into her career one day.

 Email: kogden@lakidsrights.org